 It would take a lot of time and too much talent to make this trip worthwhile.

-Starting from the reincarnation: it reflects the general principle that the incarnation of the individual is a punishment, a separation from the PAN, the god.
+Starting from the reincarnation: it reflects the general principle that the incarnation of the individual is a punishment, a separation from the EVERYTHING, the god.
 Separation carried out through a little or very painful (depending on the individual's behavior) chain until the final release.

-The punishment of the flesh is accomplished through a range of differences that include the entire animal scale from the inferior to the superior species according to an evolution that concerns only the individual and no one else.
-The level of successive reincarnation depends on the person's behavior in life.
-The better the behavior, the higher the species becomes the incarnation.
-And here is the key because the Indian does not help his neighbor, for the same reason that he does not kill a cockroach.
-Both are moments of atonement for crimes of the previous reincarnation.
+The punishment of the flesh takes place through a range of differences that include the entire animal scale from the inferior to the superior species according to an evolution that concerns only the individual and no one else.
+The level of successive reincarnation depends on the person's behaviour in life.
+The better the behaviour was, the higher the species someone becomes after the incarnation.
+At this point the key factor is that the Indian does not help his neighbour, for the same reason that he does not kill a cockroach.
+Both of them are moments of atonement for crimes of the previous reincarnation.
 They are the ransom for the

-Christianity contains a principle of common morality, the semen of all socialisms, while in Hinduism, the UN leads to a lonely relationship
+Christianity contains a principle of common morality, the semen of all socialisms, while in Hinduism, the EVERYTHING leads to a lonely relationship

-His most revolutionary feature was that he transformed the spirit of Hinduism (nonviolence) into an instrument of political and social intervention.
+His most revolutionary feature was that he transformed the spirit of Hinduism (non-violence) into an instrument of political and social intervention.
 However, the philosophy of today's rulers is "Westernized", so that

 Hinduism and Extermination

-The Sacrament of Saints
+The Sacrament of Windows "Sati"

 Hinduism recognizes only one god Brahman or the ultimate spirit.
 At the same time, however, it recognizes 330,000,000 divinities, which are none other than the various representations of the only god.
 The pursuit of absolute by ascetics and philosophers rejects the rituals, the processions, the purifications, that is, the spectacles, sometimes picturesque and sometimes horrific of the masses' religiosity.
 Because the absolute awe can be explained and depicted by the philosophers, the simple souls embrace another stunning aspect of Hinduism, idolatry, a kind of Hindu Olympus.